 In 2021, Don published his autobiography, A Matter of Equality: The Life’s Work of Senator Don Oliver (Nimbus Publishing), detailing his life as a Black man growing up in the only Black family in Wolfville, as an outspoken social activist, and as one who roots out the systemic racism that has stalled the growth of Canada’s Black citizens.

-For his community work in promoting human rights, Don Oliver has received five honorary doctorate degrees (from Guelph, York, Dalhousie, St. Mary’s, and Acadia universities) as well as plaques, honours, and medals from 12 Canadian organizations (including the Harry Jerome Award for community service and the Distinguished Men of Honour Award from the Black Business and Professional Association of Toronto).
+For his community work in promoting human rights, Don Oliver received five honorary doctorate degrees (from Guelph, York, Dalhousie, St. Mary’s, and Acadia universities) as well as plaques, honours, and medals from 12 Canadian organizations (including the Harry Jerome Award for community service and the Distinguished Men of Honour Award from the Black Business and Professional Association of Toronto).
 He was presented with the Governor General’s Commemorative 125th Anniversary Medal, the Queen Elizabeth II Diamond Jubilee and Golden Jubilee Medals, the Canada 150 Medal for unselfish service to Community and Countr,y and the Order of Canada for his untiring efforts as a senator, educator, and civic-minded community member who promotes inclusion and diversity in Canada.